Biden tours collapsed Baltimore bridge as clearing proceeds and declares 'your nation has your back'

 “I’m here to say your nation has your back and I mean it," Biden said from the shoreline overlooking the collapsed bridge.
 "Your nation has your back.”

 Eight workers — immigrants from Mexico, Guatemala, Honduras and El Salvador — were filling potholes on the bridge when it was hit by a huge cargo ship and collapsed in the middle of the night of March 26.
 Two men were rescued, but the bodies of only two of the six who died have been recovered.
-The president was also set to meet with the families of the victims.
+The president met Friday with the families of the victims near the bridge, the White House said.

 “The damage is devastating and our hearts are still breaking," Biden said.